franchsli/whatsapp_clone_django/README.md

 # Whatsapp clone

 TODO:
+    - **IMPORTANT** IMPLEMENT THIS:
+    Users should be able to CRUD contacts
+    Users should be able to create chat with the contacts in this way:
+    When a user try to create a chat, the user needs to select his different contacts that he created once selected, the user will push a "create" button that gets all the phonenumbers of the selected contacts and searchs them in the db and then creates a chat with the users that got found `THE CHAT CAN'T BE CREATED WITH THE CONTACT MODELS, ONLY USERS ACCEPTED` This is to avoid multiples same contacts in the same chat.
     - **ADD THE LAST MESSAGE LOGIC**
     - **IMPORTANT** Make it so when you send a message to the server, it stores in the db.
     - **MUST DO** Make it so the messages data get stored in the localstorage once the API get called